techsparksguru/symmetrics.github.io/faq.md

 For B2C clients, if you are looking for a specific company/employer and details , please reach out by filling in the details on the google form and we will get back to you
 <br>
 <br>

+### Can I unsubscribe and ask my user be deleted ?
+Absolutely !
+We respect your privacy and that is one of our core values.
+Write to us providing your full details, so that we know it is exactly you asking the user to be deleted at [email](mailto:hello@symmetrics.fyi)